Isle of the Dead (1949) starring Boris Karloff, Ellen Drew

 Review of Isle of the Dead

 Isle of the Dead is an excellent movie — but not a horror movie in the traditional sense.
 It’s more of a character study, with disparate characters thrown together, and how they react.
 One additional ingredient is that one of them suspects another of being a vorvolaka.
 That’s a vampire-like creature that feeds on the lives of others — without even being aware of it.
-The paranoia gets stoked by this irrational fear.
+This irrational fear stokes the paranoia.
 As if the fear of death from the plague isn’t enough.
 Boris Karloff does an excellent job here, in a non-horror role as the strict, but protective, general.
 All of the cast turn in very good performances, making Isle of the Dead an exceptional movie, that I recommend highly.

 Cast of characters in Isle of the Dead

-General Pherides (Boris Karloff, Son of Frankenstein, The Raven).
+- General Pherides (Boris Karloff, Son of Frankenstein, The Raven).
 A military man, who originally comes to the Isle of the Dead to pay his respects to his dead wife.
-Soon he’s quarantined there with the rest of the group, and strives to protect the other people.
+Soon he’s quarantined there with the rest of the group.
+He strives to protect the other people.

 - Oliver Davis (Marc Cramer, First Yank into Tokyo).
-A reporter, accompanying the general, who is quarantined along with the group.
+A reporter who accompanies the genera.
+He’s quarantined along with the group.

 - Dr. Aubrecht (Jason Robards Sr., Bedlam, Mr. Blandings Builds his Dream House).
 A retired Swiss archeologist, part of the quarantined group.